-Unfulfilled Demand for Structured Debt Financing by Technology-Related Companies Private debt capital from specialty finance companies continues to be an important source of funding for technology-related companies.
-We believe that this demand is currently unfulfilled, in part because historically the largest capital providers to technology-related companies have exited the market, while at the same time lending requirements of traditional lenders have become more stringent.
-We therefore believe we entered the structured lending market at an opportune time.
+We believe that demand for structured debt financing is currently unfulfilled, in part because the historically largest capital providers to technology-related companies have exited the market while at the same time lending requirements of traditional lenders have become more stringent.
+We therefore believe we entered the structured lending market for technology-related companies at an opportune time.

-Structured Mezzanine Debt Products Complement Equity Financing from Venture Capital and Private Equity Funds We believe that our structured mezzanine debt products will provide an additional source of growth capital for technology-related companies that may otherwise only be able to obtain equity financing through incremental investments by their existing investors.
-Generally, we believe emerging-growth and expansion-stage companies target a portion of their capital to be debt in an attempt to achieve a higher valuation through internal growth prior to subsequent equity financing rounds or liquidity events.
+Structured Mezzanine Debt Products Complement Equity Financing From Venture Capital and Private Equity Funds.
+We believe that structured debt securities will continue to be viewed as an attractive source of capital that will augment the capital provided by venture capital and private equity funds.
+We believe that our structured mezzanine debt products provide access to growth capital for technology-related companies that may not otherwise be able to obtain financing other than through incremental investments by their existing equity investors.
+As such, we provide portfolio companies and their financial sponsors with an opportunity to complement and diversify their capital sources.
+Generally, we believe emerging-growth and expansion-stage companies target a portion of their capital to be debt in an attempt to enable those companies to achieve a higher valuation through internal growth.
+In addition, because financial-sponsor backed companies have recently been more mature prior to reaching a liquidity event, our investments could provide the debt capital needed to grow or recapitalize during the extended period prior to liquidity events.

-Lower Valuations for Private Technology-Related Companies During the downturn in technology-related industries that began in 2000, the markets saw sharp and broad declines in valuations of venture capital and private equity-backed technology-related companies.
-We believe that the valuations currently assigned to these companies in private financing rounds will allow us to build a portfolio of equity-related securities at attractive valuation levels.
+Lower Valuations for Private Technology-Related Companies.
+During the downturn in technology industries that began in 2000, the markets saw sharp and broad declines in valuations of venture capital and private equity-backed technology-related companies.
+According to Dow Jones VentureOne, as of December 31, 2005, median premoney valuations for venture capital-backed companies in 2005 was \$15.2 million, which was slightly lower than 1998 levels of \$15.5 million and compares to \$25.0 million in 2000 and \$16.0 million in 2001.
+We believe that the valuations currently assigned to venture capital and private equity-backed technology-related companies in private financing rounds will allow us to build a portfolio of equity-related securities at attractive valuation levels.